Dappner/my-dashboard/frontend/README.md

 **Spending**

-- Convert all currencies in Spending to use users preferred currency.
 - Enable better spending tracking (so I quickly log spend e.g. 2 beers at night out)
 - Voice Memo feature - QUickly talk about transaction that gets dumped into s3 and then processed.
 - Subscription Management? (easier to add spending ) (prob not)
 - Edit Transaction....
   - Slight more improvements needded
+- Better Spending Time Management (Similar to chess)
 - BIG: Change Schema name to spending, create a spending table, and make receipts link to it
   - Essentially, spending should also be receiptless (in case I am using e.g. a voice memo)